axeluhl/sailing-analytics/wiki/racecommittee-app-administrator.md

 * **Synchronize connection settings:** See above.
 * **Managed course areas:** The user is able to logon to the configured course areas.
 * **Results recipient:** When active, the race's results (photos) will be sent to this mail.

+### Racing Procedure

+* **Overwrite Racing Procedure**: Selecting this option will let the app preselect your overwrite racing procedure regardless of the regatta's configuration and the history of the race's procedures.
+* Configuration of procedure: Each racing procedure has some options to be configured.
+Keep in mind that changing these settings will have an effect on _new_ racing procedures (ongoing race with no change in their racing procedure will keep the old settings!)

+### Course Designer

+* **Overwrite Course Designer**: See overwrite of racing procedure.
+* Configuration of designers: Each designer has some options to be configured.